suntrix/playwire-ios-pods/README.md

 ### Push pod

-> **Note**: Before proceeding further, please verify that xcframework binaries are already uploaded to a repository and corresponding commit is tagged with correct version.
-Also please ensure that you already downloaded private spec repository to local machine using `pod repo add plw-ios-podspec <GIT_URL_TO_PRIVATE_PODSPEC_REPO>`.
+> **Note**: Before proceeding further, please verify that xcframework binaries are already uploaded to a remote repository and corresponding commit is tagged with correct version.
+> **Note**: Also please ensure that you already downloaded private spec repository to your local machine using command `pod repo add plw-ios-podspec git@github.com:intergi/playwire-ios-podspec.git`.
+That will download podspec repo into `~/.cocoapods/repos/plw-ios-podspec/` directory.
+Please set here the same shared git config from the README beginning, so every time you're pushing new pod version it will be correspondingly authored in git.

-- Push specified podspec (`Playwire` / `Playwire_Amazon` / `Playwire_Smaato`) to the remote
+- Push specified podspec to the remote

 ```ruby
 $ bundle exec fastlane push_pod